tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 - [`Profile`](https://github.com/tony-waters/spring-boot-app/blob/main/src/main/java/uk/bit1/spring_jpa/domain/customer/Profile.java)
 - [`Ticket`](https://github.com/tony-waters/spring-boot-app/blob/main/src/main/java/uk/bit1/spring_jpa/domain/customer/Ticket.java)

-The main focus was to avoid an [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) by using aggregates:
+A focus was to avoid an [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) by using aggregates:

 > An aggregate is a cluster of associated objects treated as a single unit for data changes, with a clearly defined boundary and a root entity that enforces invariants.
 > — Eric Evans, *Domain-Driven Design*